 - Promoting child pornography

-- “Causing, inducing, enticing, or permitting” children to participate in sexually exploitative material
+- Causing, inducing, enticing, or permitting children to participate in sexually exploitative material

-Essentially, it is illegal to make, possess, or allow kids to be involved in material that exploits them sexually.
+In other words, under Colorado’s child pornography laws, it is illegal to make, possess, or allow kids to be involved in material that exploits them sexually.

-In large part this issue was resolved by a teen sexting law that was passed in 2017.
+In large part, this issue was resolved by a teen sexting law that was passed in 2017.
 Before then, any teens sexting with each other were technically guilty of the crime of possessing and distributing child pornography based on the way the statutes were written.
 Now, most instances of teen sexting only represent civil infractions, petty offenses, or fairly minor misdemeanors.

 However, it is still possible for teens to face felony exploitation charges for sexting if certain aggravating factors are present.